-Harrison Chase: better models alone won't ship your agent (2025) — the production gap
+Harrison Chase: better models alone won't ship your agent (2025): the production gap

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 Harrison Chase on Production Agents #3: The production gap

-Part 3 of 5 — tracing Chase's production agent thinking with FRE|Nxt Labs commentary.
+Part 3 of 5.
+Tracing Chase's production agent thinking with FRE|Nxt Labs commentary.

 The argument